RoofNet: A Global Multimodal Dataset for Roof Material Identification from Earth Observation

-On the right in Figure~\ref{fig:material_distribution_overview}, a horizontal stacked bar chart summarizes the per-continent material class distribution on a log scale.
-While RoofNet demonstrates wide regional representation, a distinct class imbalance emerges.
-Metal Sheet Material and Amorphous Concrete and Asphalt dominate the dataset, accounting for the majority of samples.
-In contrast, less common classes such as Green / Vegetative, Thatch, Glass Sheet Materials, Polycarbonate Sheet Materials, and Amorphous Fabric are significantly underrepresented.
-These ``long-tail" categories, while rare in frequency, are particularly important for modeling specialized or high-impact structures.
-For example, polycarbonate roofs are common in agricultural and greenhouse infrastructure, fabric roofs often appear in stadiums, yurts, or tensile membrane pavilions, and glass roofs are prevalent in commercial atriums or greenhouses~\cite{acme_plastics_why_2023}.
-Their inclusion in RoofNet reflects real-world use cases where structural behavior, exposure risk, and post-hazard impacts can be materially different from conventional construction~\cite{liu_grounding_2024}.
-This skewed distribution highlights the need for class-aware learning strategies and synthetic augmentation to ensure robust model performance across diverse architectural typologies.
-Moreover, the presence of these structurally distinct yet underrepresented materials underscores the value of rich, heterogeneous training data in downstream applications such as hazard vulnerability assessment, post-disaster supply chain analysis, and reconstruction cost estimation.
+Figure~\ref{fig:material_distribution_overview} demonstrates the global distribution of RoofNet data for both frequently and rarely occurring material classes.
+A class imbalance can be seen in which metal sheet materials and amorphous concrete/asphalt dominate, while categories such as vegetative/green, thatch, glass sheets, polycarbonate sheets, and fabric are rare.
+Although infrequent, these long-tail classes capture important real-world use cases, such as polycarbonate roofs in agricultural infrastructure, fabric membranes in stadiums, or glass atria in commercial centers~\citep{acmeplasticsWhyPolycarbonateRight2023}.
+Their presence highlights the importance of class-aware learning strategies and synthetic augmentation to ensure robust model performance across diverse structural typologies.
+By combining global reach with both dominant and rare materials, RoofNet provides a diverse training set that supports downstream applications ranging from hazard vulnerability assessment to reconstruction cost estimation.